-- Have more control.
+Have more control.
 Since there are only a few outlets to manage, manufacturers are able to have more control over and establish good working relationships with channel members.
 Additionally, manufacturers also have better control in terms of how the product is handled by distributors.
-Better communication and coordination ultimately result in an improved brand image which is what almost all companies are desiring for.
+Better communication and coordination ultimately result in an improved brand image which is what almost all companies are desiring.

 Exclusive distribution strategy

-Exclusive distribution strategy is the contrast to the intensive one.
-This retail distribution holds particular distributors who are obliged to sell products exclusively in certain defined places.
+The exclusive distribution strategy is the contrast to the intensive one.
+This retail distribution holds particular distributors obliged to sell products exclusively in certain defined places.
 Exclusive distribution is normally practiced in businesses dealing with luxurious and high-end products.
 Therefore, there’s a correlation between this retail distribution strategy and the brand’s prestige image.
-It targets a niche segment who are well-defined and able to purchase the product, even if it is hard-to-reach.
+It targets a niche segment that is well-defined and able to purchase the product, even if it is hard to reach.
 For example, let’s think about how many BMW outlets where you live.
 1?
 2?
-Or maybe you might have to travel to another city if you wish to purchase a BMW.
+Or maybe you might have to travel to another city to purchase a BMW.
 That’s the exclusivity right there.

 Exclusive distribution advantages

-- Keep the firm focused.
-Once having many distribution channels to manage is off from the company’s focus, it can effectively concentrate on other means of increasing the publicity and sale.
+Keep the firm focused.
+Once having many distribution channels to manage is off from the company’s focus, it can effectively concentrate on other means of increasing publicity and sales.
 Moreover, the fewer outlets to watch out for, the more effectively the company can take care of its retail distribution.

-- Facilitate localization.
-If a company is entering a foreign country, there are many things which the company won’t know.
+Facilitate localization.
+If a company is entering a foreign country, there are many things that the company won’t know.
 Moreover, it could take a really long time for companies to catch up with all of those things.
-That’s why at such time, entering an exclusivity agreement with a local distributor who is trustworthy is a marvellous option.
-The reason is that the local distributor will have a solid knowledge about the market and some handy relations with existing retailers and wholesalers.
+That’s why at such a time, entering an exclusivity agreement with a local distributor who is trustworthy is a marvelous option.
+The reason is that the local distributor will have a solid knowledge of the market and some handy relations with existing retailers and wholesalers.
 As a result, brands can start strong in a new market.